RaineyAbe/glacier-snow-cover-mapping/README.md

 1. __Google Earth Engine account__ to access Landsat and Sentinel-2 imagery.
 [Sign up here](https://earthengine.google.com/new_signup/).
 2. (Optional) __Planet account__ ([sign up here](https://www.planet.com/signup/)) with access to PlanetScope imagery through the NASA Commercial SmallSat Data Acquisition program ([apply here](https://www.planet.com/markets/nasa/)).
 It may take time for your account to be approved for free PlanetScope images access.
 3. __Shapefile__ containing a polygon of your area of interest (AOI).
-This will be used for querying imagery from Google Earth Engine and cropping images before classifying.
+This is used for querying imagery from Google Earth Engine and/or Planet Labs, Inc. and cropping images before classifying.
 4. (Optional) __Digital elevation model (DEM)__.
-If you do not specify a DEM, the code will automatically use the ArcticDEM Mosaic where there is coverage and the NASADEM otherwise.
+If you do not specify a DEM, the code will automatically use the ArcticDEM Mosaic where there is coverage and the NASADEM otherwise, accessed through the GEE data repository.

 ## Installation
 Please see the [Installation Instructions](https://github.com/RaineyAbe/snow-cover-mapping/blob/main/docs/installation_instructions.md).